 Theory: - Question paper will contain eight questions in all and students will be asked to attempt any five questions.
 All questions will carry equal marks.
+Question no. 1 will be objective type and compulsory.
 Practical - Question Paper will be set with the mutual consent of Internal and External Examiners at the spot.

-Post-harvest physiological and biochemical changes in fruits and vegetables; ripening of climacteric and nonclimacteric fruits.
+Post-harvest physiological and biochemical changes in fruits and vegetables; ripening of climacteric and non-climacteric fruits.